Frequently Asked Questions

 Can I regenerate my evidence package after I purchase?

-• Auto-renewal subscribers can regenerate any time the subscription is active.
-HCAD updates preliminary values throughout the spring and summer as protests settle, and each renewal cycle generates a fresh package on March 1.
+- Auto-renewal subscribers can regenerate any time the subscription is active.
+HCAD updates preliminary values throughout the spring and summer as protests settle, and each renewal cycle generates a fresh package on May 1 (after HCAD publishes the new tax year's appraisal data; the renewal charge itself fires on March 1).

 Either way, the frozen PDF on file stays available to download through the 3-year retention window.
 Only the ability to re-run the analysis against current HCAD data is plan-gated.